bbfrederick/rapidtide/docs/introduction.rst

 the flow and sunsetting 2.x support.
 The next release will be the last to support 2.x.

+Breaking news!
+As of version 1.9.0 I'm also releasing the code in a docker container (fredericklab/rapidtide), which has everything nicely installed in a fully configured python 3 environment, so there's really no need to do a 2.x installation anymore

 What’s included in this package?
 --------------------------------
 I’ve included a number of tools to get you going – I’ll add in a number of other utilities as I get them closer to the point that I can release them without people laughing at my code.
 For the time being, I’m